Discover Career Opportunities

 A Range Manager

-Okay, you may not have heard of a Range Manager before because they are often referred to as Range Conservationists, which is a much more environmentally-friendly title.
-To try and give you the briefest of overviews, a range conservationist is a scientist that specializes in the protection of natural landscapes, you know, things like grasslands, wetlands, and forests.
+Okay, you may not have heard of a Range Manager before because they are often referred to as Range Conservationists, which is a much more environmentally friendly title.
+To try and give you the briefest of overviews, a range conservationist is a scientist who specializes in the protection of natural landscapes, you know, things like grasslands, wetlands, and forests.

 The way they protect these places is by working with local ranchers and farmers to develop the best systems of operation possible.
 This could be rotating the grazing areas, maintaining soil levels through the use of herbicides, or ensuring the ground is ideal for revegetation each year.
 They will also come up with strategies to protect local wildlife from things like wildfire and predators and poachers and all that sort of naughty stuff.